Vesa-Matti Loiri: Legacy

 Peter von Bagh considered Loiri to be undoubtedly one of Finland's most talented and powerful actors.
 In 2005, he was voted the second-best Finnish actor of all time in an Aamulehti readers' poll.

 Mika Kaurismäki directed a documentary about Loiri titled Vesku, which premiered in Ivalo on 20 August 2010.
 Loiri, who personally selected the participants for the documentary, stated that the film deeply moved him and gave his full approval to Kaurismäki's vision.

 In 2010, Petri Nevalainen published a biography of Loiri titled Saiskos pluvan, Vesa-Matti Loiri.
 However, Loiri did not participate in the making of the book, did not give interviews, and did not approve the biography.
 He expressed dissatisfaction with its unauthorized nature.

 In September 2019, Otava published a biography of Loiri written by Jari Tervo titled Loiri.

-In August 2013, HJK Helsinki honored Loiri as the club's most colorful goalkeeper of all time.
+In August 2013, HJK Helsinki honoured Loiri as the club's most colourful goalkeeper of all time.

 In 2023, Yle produced a 20-episode audio drama titled Rakastitko, Vesku?
 The drama was written by Liila Jokelin, Jussi Moila, and Juhana von Bagh, who also directed the production.
 Pyry Kähkönen portrayed Loiri in the series.